japila-books/spark-sql-internals/docs/spark-sql-functions-windows.md

 *Window aggregate functions* (aka *window functions* or *windowed aggregates*) are functions that perform a calculation over a group of records called *window* that are in _some_ relation to the current record (i.e. can be in the same partition or frame as the current row).

-In other words, when executed, a window function computes a value for each and every row in a window (per <<spark-sql-WindowSpec.adoc#, window specification>>).
+In other words, when executed, a window function computes a value for each and every row in a window (per <<spark-sql-WindowSpec.md#, window specification>>).

-NOTE: Window functions are also called *over functions* due to how they are applied using link:spark-sql-Column.adoc#over[over] operator.
+NOTE: Window functions are also called *over functions* due to how they are applied using spark-sql-Column.md#over[over] operator.

 Spark SQL supports three kinds of window functions: